ljonesdesign/161-recitations/docs/02-commandline.md

 ## Basics: Command Line Cheat Sheet
 [What is the Bash Shell?](https://en.wikipedia.org/wiki/Bash_(Unix_shell))

-## Excellent Tutorials for Command Line on Mac and PC
+## Excellent YouTube Command line demos for Mac & PC

 *These are optional, but highly recommended if you are interested in pursuing any type of web development.*